llinsss/pet-medical-tracka/README.md

   records, and upcoming vaccination schedules.
  * The software encrypts the data and stores it on the StarkNet blockchain, ensuring it is tamper-proof and secure.

-      2. Scannable Tag:
+      2. Scannable Tag/collar that doubles as Trakkers:
- * Each pet is assigned a unique scannable tag/card (QR code or NFC tag) linked to their blockchain-stored medical records.
+ * Each pet is assigned a unique scannable tag/collar or Card(if the owner preffers)linked to their blockchain-stored medical records.
- * The tag contains a unique identifier (e.g., a hash or token ID) that points to the pet's data on the blockchain.
+ * The tag contains a unique identifier (e.g., a hash or token ID) that points to the pet's data on the blockchain and whereAbout when the need arises.

       3. Accessing the Data:
- * When the tag is scanned, the scanner (e.g., a smartphone app) retrieves the unique identifier and queries the StarkNet blockchain to fetch the pet's medical information.
+ * When the tag is scanned, the scanner (e.g., a smartphone app) retrieves the unique identifier and queries the StarkNet blockchain to fetch the pet's medical information. please note that scanning the tag,collar or card doesn't reveal the location of the pet as this can only be activated by the pet owner.

  * The data is displayed in a user-friendly format, accessible to anyone with permission (e.g., pet owners, veterinarians, or emergency responders).